Pharoah0/Real-Time-Streaming-Application-with-Apache-Kafka/README.md

 ## Overview

-#### This repository outlines the curation of a real-time streaming application to demonstrate the utility of Apache Kafka using a mock dataset
+#### This repository outlines the curation of a real-time streaming application to demonstrate the utility of Apache Kafka using a mock dataset.

 ## Business Problem